-Many of us have our favorite Florida beaches – the places we flocked to during childhood and spring break.
-We tend to go back to those spots, year after year, and there is nothing wrong with that.
+Many of us already have our favorite Florida beaches – the places we flocked to during childhood and spring break.
+We tend to go back to those spots, year after year, and there's nothing wrong with that.

 National Seashore and snow-white dunes

 This region is home to the Gulf Islands National Seashore, which encompasses several beaches from Florida’s border to the eastern tip of Santa Rosa Island.
 While 80 percent of this protected area lies under water, the rest is snow-white beaches, coastal marshes and maritime forests.
 Perdido Key, part of this seashore, is a hidden island retreat with award-winning beaches and protected dunes.
 Nearby Pensacola Beach, which occupies part of Santa Rosa Island, has two lively beach parks – Casino Beach and Quietwater Beach.
 The Pensacola Beach Fishing Pier extends across emerald water and offers breathtaking views of the shoreline and sunsets.